eristocrates/hugo/content/_index.md

 </div>

-There's a couple of ideas I always thought about, and eventually I figured it wouldn't hurt to try executing them on something simple and low commitment like [Neocities](https://neocities.org).
+There's a couple of ideas I always thought about, and eventually I figured it wouldn't hurt to try executing them on something simple and low commitment like Netlify

 The first project I wanted to tackle was creating a less cumbersome version of the BOF website **specifically for during impression period**.
 The best way I've been able to think of is to scrape links, and add those links to a download manager of your choice (I'm a fan of jdownloader).
 Afterwards, packages become available and it's simple enough to download a complete zip, but during the event it can be a real pain trying to keep up with everything with the way the manbow website is designed.